0xMukesh/solidity-quickstart/docs/02-hello-world/hello-world.md

 pragma solidity ^0.8.12;
 ```

-In solidity, we don’t have an in-built console.log (Solidity used have a [low-level interface to logs](https://docs.soliditylang.org/en/v0.4.21/contracts.html#low-level-interface-to-logs) 👀) but hardhat has made one.
+In solidity, we don’t have an in-built console.log (Solidity used to have a [low-level interface to logs](https://docs.soliditylang.org/en/v0.4.21/contracts.html#low-level-interface-to-logs) 👀) but hardhat has made one.
 To use console.log in solidity, you would have to first import "[hardhat/console.sol](https://github.com/NomicFoundation/hardhat/blob/master/packages/hardhat-core/console.sol)", which gives us the superpowers to use console.log in solidity.

 Let's import "[hardhat/console.sol](https://github.com/NomicFoundation/hardhat/blob/master/packages/hardhat-core/console.sol)" by using the import statement (👀 _python vibes_)